Andreaytm/spectrum/README.md

 ## Technologies Used

 Essential Technologies:
 - [Cloud 9](https://aws.amazon.com/cloud9/?origin=c9io) online code editor for development of the project
-- CSS-for website styling
+- CSS for website styling
 - [Django](https://www.djangoproject.com/)
 - [Github](https://github.com/) for version control.
-- HTML5-for basic markup language and provide semantic elements to webpage design.
+- HTML5 for basic markup language and provide semantic elements to webpage design.
 - [jQuery](https://jquery.com/) to manage events and effects for enhanced user experience.
 - JavaScript-for UI enhancements

 Authentication:
 Use of Cross-Site Request Forgery (CSRF) tokens to mitigate CSRF attacks was used on all forms on the project.
 - [STRIPE](https://stripe.com/gb) for authentication of payment for e-commerce functionality.
 - [Django Secret Key Generator](https://www.miniwebtool.com/django-secret-key-generator/) for generation of new SECRET_KEY.

 Deployment:
 - [Gunicorn](https://gunicorn.org/)-A Python package, used for running HTTP servers on UNIX based operating systems and to connect to Heroku.
 - [Heroku](https://www.heroku.com/) for deployment and hosting of project.